Universal bounds on optimization of free energy harvesting

-We illustrate our results on bacteriorhodopsin~\cite{lanyi2004bacteriorhodopsin}.
-Bacteriorhodopsin is an important photosynthetic system found in Archae and having relatives in bacteria~\cite{beja2000bacterial,gomez2019microbial}, and \newstuff{ it is also used in many artificial light-harvesting systems~\cite{choi2005artificial,berhanu2019artificial,lee2018photosynthetic,kleineberg2020light}.} We demonstrate that, under normal operating conditions, the bacteriorhodopsin system is remarkably efficient.
+We illustrate our results on bacteriorhodopsin (Fig.~\ref{fig:1}), a proton-pumping membrane protein.
+Bacteriorhodopsin is a photosynthetic system found in Archaea, with close relatives in bacteria~\cite{beja2000bacterial,gomez2019microbial}.
+It is also used in many artificial light-harvesting systems~\cite{choi2005artificial,berhanu2019artificial,lee2018photosynthetic,kleineberg2020light}. \ns{Using published thermodynamic and kinetic data, we develop a thermodynamically consistent stochastic model of bacteriorhodopsin.} We demonstrate that, under normal operating conditions, the bacteriorhodopsin system is remarkably efficient.

-Our main result is formulated as a variational principle which must be solved numerically in the general case.
-In the second part of this Letter, we derive closed-form solutions for three physically meaningful regimes.
+\ns{Our main result is formulated as a convex optimization problem which must be solved numerically in the general case.
+In the second part of this paper, we derive closed-form solutions of this problem for three physically meaningful regimes: the weakly-driven linear response regime, the irreversible deterministic regime, and the intermediate near-deterministic regime.
 These solutions illustrate how optimal harvesting reflects the ``alignment'' between free energy input and relaxation dynamics.
-We illustrate them on an idealized model of a unicyclic system.
+We illustrate these closed-form solutions on two unicyclic systems, which may be interpreted as idealized models of two types of nonequilibrium harvesting devices.}

+\ns{We finish our paper with a brief Discussion.
+There we relate our approach to previous work, including maximization of power output in steady-state engines and flux balance analysis.
+We also propose directions for future research.}

-\mysection{Setup} We consider a system with $n$ mesostates described by the distribution $\pp=(p_{1},\dots,p_{n})$.
-The distribution evolves according to the master equation $\dot{p}_{i}=\sum_{j}\RBC_{ji}p_{j}$, where $\RBC_{ji}$ is the transition rate $j\to i$ ($\RBC_{ii}=-\sum_j \RBC_{ji}$).
-Usually $\pp$ represents a probability distribution of a stochastic system with Markovian dynamics~\cite{schnakenberg1976network,esposito2010three}. \newstuff{However, it may also represent chemical concentrations in a deterministic chemical reaction network with pseudo-first-order reactions (e.g., an enzymatic cycle~\cite{wachtel2018thermodynamically,cornish2013fundamentals}).}
+\mainsection{Setup} We consider a system with $n$ mesostates described by the distribution $\pp=(p_{1},\dots,p_{n}) \in \mathbb{R}_+^n$.
+The distribution evolves according to the master equation $\dot{p}_{i}=\sum_{j}\RBC_{ij}p_{j}$, where $\RBC_{ji}$ is the transition rate $i\to j$ ($\RBC_{ii}=-\sum_j \RBC_{ji}$).
+Usually $\pp$ represents a probability distribution of a stochastic system with Markovian dynamics~\cite{schnakenberg1976network,esposito2010three}.
+However, under an appropriate choice of units, it may also represent chemical concentrations in a deterministic chemical reaction network with pseudo-first-order reactions, such as an enzymatic cycle~\cite{wachtel2018thermodynamically,cornish2013fundamentals}.